j127/slack_notifier/README.md

 - Type `yarn` to install the dependencies.
 - Create a Slack App that [can receive incoming webhooks](https://api.slack.com/messaging/webhooks), and connect a webhook URL to a specific Slack channel.
 - Create an environment variable named `SLACK_WEBHOOK_URL` that contains your URL (e.g., `export SLACK_WEBHOOK_URL=https://...`).
+- Edit the `createMessagePayload` function in the `messages.ts` file to customize your message.
+(See Slack's [block builder tool](https://app.slack.com/block-kit-builder/T02GADJQX) if you want formatted messages.)
 - Transpile the TypeScript with `yarn build`.
-- Run the script with `yarn start`.
+- Run the script with `yarn start` (with a cron job or manually).